alm-tools/alm/README.md

 ## Why

-[Checkout the website](http://alm.tools) and if you need more reasons [we have them](https://alm-tools.gitbooks.io/alm/content/contributing/why.html).
+[Check out the website](http://alm.tools) and if you need more reasons [we have them](https://alm-tools.gitbooks.io/alm/content/contributing/why.html).

 ## Requirements